-Food insecurity is defined as a lack of consistent access to enough food for every person in a household to live an active and healthy life.
+Food insecurity is defined as a lack of consistent access to enough food for every person in a household to live an active and healthy life17.
 Food Insecurity was selected as a focus area in the Denton-Wise Region and was a top concern in the KIIs and focus groups.
-Many communities face barriers to accessing food due to having to travel far to get fresh produce, many communities are food deserts, there was a lack of knowledge knowing what healthy foods were compared to unhealthy foods, and income low-income families.
-In some of the 2021-2022 focus groups, participants indicated that because of the COVID-19 pandemic, accessing food was even more challenging for children/ youth, families who did not have transportation to get to school to receive prepared meals in rural communities, elderly, and Hispanic/Latino populations.
+Some barriers to accessing healthy foods were many communities had to travel far to get fresh produce, many communities are food deserts, there was a lack of knowledge knowing what healthy foods were compared to unhealthy foods, and income low-income families.
+In some of the 2021-2022 focus groups, participants indicated that because of the COVID-19 pandemic, accessing food was even more challenging for children/youth, families who did not have transportation to get to school to receive prepared meals in rural communities, elderly, and Hispanic/Latino populations.

 Conduent's Food Insecurity Index (FII) estimates areas of low food accessibility correlated with social and economic hardship.
-ZIP codes have index values ranging from zero to 100, where higher values are estimated to have the highest socioeconomic need and are correlated with poor health outcomes including preventable hospitalizations and premature death.
-In this index, ZIP codes are ranked based on their index value to identify the relative levels of need, as illustrated by the map in Figure 26.
+ZIP codes have index values ranging from zero to 100, where higher values are estimated to have the highest socioeconomic need and are correlated with poor health outcomes including preventable hospitalizations and premature death, as illustrated by the map in Figure 26.
 Most of the prioritized ZIP codes, as shown in Table 15 are identified as having the highest economic and social burden for the area.
 This affects Wise County more than Denton County.